094459/newsletter-oss-projects/README.md

 [makit-llm-lambda ](https://aws-oss.beachgeek.co.uk/3cx)this repo from Martyn Kilbryde is an example of how you can run a Large Language Model (LLM) inside an AWS Lambda Function.
 Whilst the code will help you deploy to AWS Lambda, it can be ran locally inside Docker for testing as well.
 The function contains the full LLM model and the code to use the model, allowing basic text generation from a HTTP call into it. (#177)

+**newsletter-manager-template**

+[newsletter-manager-template](https://aws-oss.beachgeek.co.uk/3sa) is a project from AWS Community Builder Matteo Depascale that provides backend service orchestrations for newsletter builders. (#194)

 **observability-solution-kit**

 [observability-solution-kit](https://aws-oss.beachgeek.co.uk/3d3) this repository is the Ollyv sdk.
 The Ollyv sdk offers a simple way to configure its behaviour through *.properties files, which are environment-specific.
 Currently code is provide from NodeLambda ✨ · NodeExpress 👟 · JavaSpring 🦚 (#177)